Bodies, Memory, Territories. A Testimonial Theatre Experience with Colombian Afro-Descendant Women

 The origins of Theatre of Witness

 Theatre of Witness is a theatrical process systematized by the American director and playwright Teya Sepinuck over the last thirty years in the United States, Northern Ireland and Poland.
-The objective of Theatre of the Witness is to make visible the stories of wounds and the healing paths of people who have lived through situations of violence, conflicts and forced displacement that radically transformed their lives8.
+The objective of Theatre of the Witness is to make visible the stories of wounds and the healing paths of people who have lived through situations of violence, conflicts and forced displacement that radically transformed their lives.

 This technique aims to give the voice back to the protagonists of these events and inspire the audience with personal testimonies of resilience, courage and reconciliation.
 Sepinuck and his disciples have been working with this technique with ex-combatants, relatives of murdered people, abused minors, refugees, torture survivors, prisoners in life imprisonment and relatives of patients with chronic diseases.
 One aspect that distinguishes Theatre of the Witness from other testimonial theatre forms is that in Theatre of Witness it is always the person who lived the experience who performs her/his own autobiographical story on stage.
 For this reason, Theatre of Witness almost always works with non-professional actors and the distance between the actor and her character is very small.
 By participating in a Theatre of Witness performance, the audience can recognize in the actress or actor on stage the witness of a story that deeply marked their life.
 Furthermore, Sepinuck emphasizes that a Theatre of Witness play does not focus unilaterally on stories of pain.
-The staging is not an “aestheticization” of the suffering of the victims, with the aim of provoking a reaction of indignation in the spectator9, rather, Theatre of Witness focuses on stories of wounds, healing, and transformation, and does not unilaterally focus on the witness’s past, but also on her present, talents, and dreams for the future.
+The staging is not an “aestheticization” of the suffering of the victims, with the aim of provoking a reaction of indignation in the spectator, rather, Theatre of Witness focuses on stories of wounds, healing, and transformation, and does not unilaterally focus on the witness’s past, but also on her present, talents, and dreams for the future.
 The entire creation process puts the witness, her story, her ancestral memories, her interiority and her projection into the future at the centre of the play.
 Although many works constitute a strong call for the transformation of situations of injustice and discrimination, Theatre of Witness does not primarily seek to arouse outrage in the public, but mainly to inspire them with stories of resilience and resistance, documenting, without any fiction or exaggeration, true stories of violation, struggle and reconciliation, told and performed by the same people who lived them first-hand.

 At the beginning of the process, the facilitator of a Theatre of Witness process selects a group of people who have participated directly in the same historical event (for example: an armed conflict) or who share the same experience (for example: being people in life imprisonment, being relatives of people with dementia, etc.).
 Once the candidates have been identified, the facilitator invites them to share their stories during individual interviews.
 On the basis of these preliminary meetings, the facilitator identifies a group of four to eight people who she considers ready and interested to share their stories through theatre and invites them to participate in a creation workshop.
 The facilitator leads the creative workshop with the witnesses, and, based on the stories of each one of them, prepares the script of the work and its acting annotations, in a constant process of listening and writing, weaving the stories and points of view of each witness.
 The process culminates with the presentation of a play performed by the witnesses, before an audience that in many cases shares similar experiences (relatives of chronic patients, ex-combatants, etc.).
 These plays create spaces for empathy and reflection, and invite the audience to move from deeply rooted ideological positions to mutual understanding and reconciliation.